akhodakivskiy/VimFx/documentation/options.md

 ### `hints.match_text`

-If you strongly dislike that typing non-[Hint characters] filters hint markers by element text, disable this pref.
+If you strongly dislike that typing non-[Hint characters] filters hint markers by element text, disable this option.
 (That’ll make things work like it did in VimFx 0.18.x and older.)

 [Hint characters]: #hint-characters

 ### `hints.peek_through`

-This pref doesn’t do much.
-If you’ve used custom [styling] to change which modifier lets you peek through markers in [Hints mode], you might want to change this pref as well.
+This option doesn’t do much.
+If you’ve used custom [styling] to change which modifier lets you peek through markers in [Hints mode], you might want to change this option as well.
 Otherwise VimFx’s Keyboard Shortcuts dialog will still tell you to press shift for this task.

 [styling]: styling.md